serilog-mssql/serilog-sinks-mssqlserver/README.md

     .WriteTo.MSSqlServer(@"Server=.\SQLEXPRESS;Database=LogEvents;Trusted_Connection=True;", "Logs", columnOptions: columnOptions)
     .CreateLogger();
 ```

 The log event properties `User` and `Other` will now be placed in the corresponding column upon logging.
 The property name must match a column name in your table.
+Be sure to include them in the table definition.

+#### Excluding redundant items from the Properties column

+By default, additional properties will still be included in the XML data saved to the Properties column (assuming that is not disabled via the `columnOptions.Store` parameter).
+This is consistent with the idea behind structured logging, and makes it easier to convert the log data to another (e.g. NoSQL) storage platform later if desired.

+However, if necessary, then the properties being saved in their own columns can be excluded from the XML.
+Use the `columnOptions.Properties.ExcludeAdditionalProperties` parameter in the sink configuration to exclude the redundant properties from the XML.

+### XML configuration for columns

-In addition, columns can be defined with the name and data type of the column in SQL Server.
+Columns can be defined with the name and data type of the column in SQL Server.
 Columns specified must match database table exactly.
 DataType is case sensitive, based on SQL type (excluding precision/length).

 ```xml
   <configSections>